 An additional afternoon dive is offered, subject to availability, leaving at approximately 14:30.
 Full day and special trips to sites further afield are arranged in resort.

-For more information, please click here: Laamu Daily Diving.
+For more information, please click here: Emperor You & Me.

 What refreshments are available on the boat?

 Tea, coffee and drinking water is available on the diving dhoni free of charge.
-Fresh fruit (usually coconut) is served after the first dive, with a packed lunch available after the second dive.
+Fresh fruit is served after the first dive.

 Do the special trips run every day?